lizmat/articles/review-of-2022.md

 ### roundrobin(..., :slip)

-The [`roundrobin`](https://docs.raku.org/routine/roundrobin) now also accepts a `:slip` named argument.
+The [`roundrobin`](https://docs.raku.org/routine/roundrobin) subroutine now also accepts a `:slip` named argument.
 When specified, it will produce all values as a single, flattened list.
 ```
 say roundrobin (1,2,3), <a b c>;         # ((1 a) (2 b) (3 c))
 say roundrobin (1,2,3), <a b c>, :slip;  # (1 a 2 b 3 c)